 Authors might include: Vladimir Nabokov (Lolita), James Baldwin (Giovanni’s Room), Christoper Isherwood (A Single Man and its film adaptation), Ann Bannon (Women in the Shadows and/or I Am a Woman), Richard Yates (Revolutionary Road), Rita Mae Brown (The Rubyfruit Jungle), David Feinberg (Eighty-Sixed), Randall Kenan (Let the Dead Bury Their Dead), E. Lynn Harris (Just As I Am), Sapphire (Push and its film adaptation), Jeffrey Eugenides (Middlesex), and Darcey Steinke (Milk).
 Possible films include: All That Heaven Allows, The Children’s Hour, Island in the Sun, Tea and Sympathy, Guess Who’s Coming to Dinner, Bob & Carol & Ted & Alice, Cruising, The Hunger, The Velvet Goldmine, Bugcrush, Far From Heaven, Bound, and Sick: The Life and Death of Bob Flanagan, Super-masochist.
 Critical and historical readings will include Eve Kosofsky Sedgwick, Lee Edelman, Jonathan Ned Katz, Michel Foucault, Dwight McBride, Kathryn Bond Stockton, José Esteban Muñoz, and others.

-ENG 6800: Speaking With the Dead: Early Modern Drama, History, and the New Historicism
+ENG 6800: Speaking With the Dead: Early Modern Drama, History, and

 Dr. Stephannie S. Gearhart